conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

 `package_id`, so it is very similar to the `[env]` block of profiles.
-However, the big difference is that `[conf]` is logically dedicated for the purpose of declaring and specifying parameters for Conan behavior, whereas the `[env]` block is really designed for declaring and specifying values for other command-line tools which are invoked by Conan, such as build scripts, builds systems, compilers, linkers, etc.
+However, the big difference is that `[conf]` is logically dedicated for the purpose of declaring and specifying parameters for Conan behavior, whereas the `[env]` block is really designed for declaring and specifying parameters for other command-line tools which are invoked by Conan, such as build scripts, builds systems, compilers, linkers, etc.